Posted September 1, 2014Tweet

 The Home Affordable Refinance Program (HARP) has reached more than 3 million households in its first 4 years.
-However, the program has not reached as many U.S. homeowners as it should.
+However, the program has not reached as many U.S. homeowners as initially projected.

-The limited reach of HARP has two potential causes.
+HARP's limited reach is rooted in two potential reasons.
 The first is that the program may be too restrictive; too few people qualify.
 The second is that too few people choose to apply.

 In 2009, the government launched its Home Affordable Refinance Program (HARP) as part of that year's economic stimulus program.
 HARP was meant to give homeowners access to a refinance despite having little or no home equity.